-2. Get/update yt.
-The enzo tests are generated and compared using the yt analysis suite.
-You must be using yt 2.5 or later in order for the test suite to work.
+2. Get the correct yt version The enzo tests are generated and compared using the yt analysis suite.
+You must be using yt 2.6.3 in order for the test suite to work.
+The test suite has not yet been updated to work with yt 3.0 and newer releases.
 If you do not yet have yt, visit http://yt-project.org/#getyt for installation instructions.
-If you already have yt and yt is in your path, make sure you're using the most up-to-date version by running the following command:
+If you already have yt and yt is in your path, make sure you're using yt 2.6.3 by running the following commands: